JoshuaWise/jellypromise/README.md

 #### *static* Promise.partition(*iterable*, [*handler*]) -> *promise*

-Waits for each promise in the `iterable` argument to either resolve or reject, and then invokes the `handler` function with the following signature: `function handler(Array *resolvedValues*, Array *rejectionReasons*)`
+Waits for each promise in the `iterable` argument to either resolve or reject, and then invokes the `handler` function with the following signature:

+`function handler(resolvedValues, rejectionReasons)`

  1. `resolvedValues` is an array containing each fulfillment value of each resolved promise from the `iterable` argument.
  2. `rejectionReasons` is an array containing each rejection reason of each rejected promise from the `iterable` argument.